-Supervised Visitation
+Supervised Visitation and Visitation Exchange

 Children's Safe Harbor provides supervised visitation services for adult and child victims of domestic violence, sexual assault, dating violence, stalking and child abuse.
-Children's Safe Harbor's programming is grounded in the belief that domestic violence is a crime of power and control that impacts the whole family; therefore services are rooted in safety of both adult victims and children.
+Children's Safe Harbor's programming is grounded in the belief that domestic violence impacts the whole family; therefore services are rooted in safety of both adult victims and children.